Kong/docs.konghq.com/app/konnect/gateway-manager/provision-cloud-gateway.md

 		"control_plane_geo": "us",
 		"dataplane_groups": [
 			{
 				"provider": "aws",
 				"region": "ap-northeast-1",
 				"cloud_gateway_network_id": "0e465f2f-4fa3-43ed-8900-bb6210c1e554",
 				"autoscale": {
 					"kind": "autopilot",
 					"base_rps": 100
 				}
 			}
 		]
 	}'
     ```
-	Be sure to replace the PAT as well as the following placeholders with your own values:
+	Replace the PAT as well as the following placeholders with your own values:
 	* `control_plane_id`: The ID of the control plane you created in the previous step.
 	* `version`: The version of {{site.base_gateway}} you want to use.
 	* `control_plane_geo`: The geo of the control plane.
 	* `region`: The AWS region you want to deploy the data plane nodes in.
 	* `cloud_gateway_network_id`: The network ID of the cloud gateway.
+	* `kind`: The configuration mode.
+Choose between `static` or `autopilot`.
+Autopilot mode allows Kong to automatically scale your instances based on incoming traffic.
+You can pre-warm your cluster by specifying the number of requests per second.
+Custom mode (`static`) allows you to select from three different instance sizes: small, medium, or large.

     You should get a `201` response like the following: